Early Education and Support Division

 - Adopt and implement written policies and procedures necessary to carry out the provisions of federal and state rules where such policies and procedures may be lacking or insufficient.

 - Institute a system for responsible oversight of the procurement process, ensuring that federal and state requirements are met, including regular reporting to, and oversight by board members or a subcommittee of the Board.

-Given recent issues in regards to competitive procurement, please be advised that verification of the above directive may be included in Child Development Division reviews or Child Development Fiscal Services’ reviews.
+Given recent issues in regards to competitive procurement, please be advised that verification of the above directive may be included in Early Education and Support Division reviews or Child Development Fiscal Services’ reviews.

 Questions regarding the information in this MB should be addressed to your Child Development Field Services Consultant or by phone at 916-322-6233.

 This Management Bulletin is mandatory only to the extent that it cites a specific statutory and/or regulatory requirement.
 Any portion of this Management Bulletin that is not supported by a specific statutory and/or regulatory requirement is not prescriptive pursuant to California Education Code Section 33308.5.